-Consistent with this, serial passage of highly virulent isolates of the apicomplexa parasite Eimeria spp can lead to attenuation when only the first oocyst committing to sexual reproductions are selected for the next passage (Shirley and Bellatti 1988, McDonald and Ballingall 1983, Matsubayashi et al, 2016).
-These attenuated strains are called “precocious lines” and are the basis for successful live vaccines used in the poultry industry (Shirley and Long, 1990)(Shirley and Millard, 1986).
+Consistent with this, serial passage of highly virulent isolates of the apicomplexan parasite Eimeria spp. can lead to attenuation when only the first oocystes committing to sexual reproductions are selected for the next passage (Shirley and Bellatti 1988, McDonald and Ballingall 1983, Matsubayashi et al, 2016).
+These attenuated strains are called “precocious lines” and are the basis for successful live vaccines used in the poultry industry (Shirley and Long, 1990, Shirley and Millard, 1986).
 Given the practical implications of this phenomenon, numerous serial passage experiments focused on changes in parasite life history that arise as a consequence of parasite adaptation to the passage host.
-It is surprising that only a few empirical studies attempt to correlate these evolutionary changes of attenuation or enhanced virulence in the parasite with physiological (e.g. immune-) responses in the passaging host.
+It is surprising that only a few empirical studies attempt to correlate these evolutionary changes of attenuation or enhanced virulence in the parasite with physiological (e.g. immune) responses in the passaging host.